Bermans sponsors Blockchain Meetup

 Our Head of Corporate, Jon Davage, was there to give the audience a brief introduction to the services Bermans offers to entrepreneurs in the tech sector.
-Also present was Rob Eakins from our Commercial and IP team, who has been a regular attendee at these blockchain meetups.
+Also present was our Commercial and IP team, who has been a regular attendee at these blockchain meetups.

 After the pizza and beer, Gavin Brown, Senior Lecturer in Financial Economics at Manchester Metropolitan University, gave a talk on the potential macroeconomic consequences of Libra, Facebook’s proposed cryptocurrency.
 Libra is backed by global fiat currency, which may provide for greater stability than many cryptocurrencies enjoy.

 Given Facebook’s huge number of global users, Gavin believes that Libra could become the world’s first global corporate non-sovereign currency.
 However, Gavin pointed out that this could give Facebook the ability to influence the strength of any given country’s currency.
 Could this power be used to further their own corporate ends?

 James Morgan from BlockRocket then provided the audience with a more technical view of Libra.
 James pointed out that, strictly speaking, Libra is neither a blockchain nor a cryptocurrency, and is 100% centralised.
 However, James believes there will be plenty of opportunity for developers to create spin-offs built on the Libra platform.

 Gavin and James were then joined by Sara Simeone, an International Blockchain Marketing Strategist, for a Q&A session around Libra, led by Andy Gray from BlockRocket.